intro2r/intro2r/unit1/index.md

 ## Lesson 3.
 How to work with vectors

-Lecture: Types of data in R
+Lecture: Types of data and data structures

 Learning Goals: